Editorial photograph of a procurement boardroom reviewing an SAP RISE order form

 • Cap the per document price.
 Lock the rate before signing.

 SAP is not the only enterprise application platform.
-Oracle Fusion and Microsoft Dynamics 365 are credible alternatives at the platform level.
+Credible alternatives set the price floor.

 Credible alternatives at scale

-Best of breed stackSpecialist needsReference point on cost
+• Best of breed stack.
+A reference point on cost for specialist needs.

 The default RISE order form carries a five to seven percent annual escalator.
-The buyer side response is to cap the escalator at two to four percent across the renewal term.
+The buyer side response is to cap it at two to four percent across the renewal term.

 SAP prefers a five year term with a co terminus renewal.
-The buyer side response is to negotiate a three year term with a defined renewal motion and a written opt out window.
+The buyer side response is a three year term with a defined renewal motion and a written opt out window.

 • Data egress at no cost.
-Lock the data export volume and format.
+Lock the export volume and format.

 • Transition support window.
 Ninety to one hundred and eighty days of paid transition.